ruthlr1/Everflow/README.md

 Security:
 To be honest, I am not an expert in secuirty.
 This is one aspect of the software development that I would like to learn more about.
 I have implemented a bearer token authentication on the API project.
+I have persisted a person into the database {'John Doe', email='john_doe@gmail.com', password='johnDoe1'}, this person can be used to authenticate the api.
 I would expect that a mobile client could call this api to so an individual user can see the events that have been assigned to them.
 Due to time constraints, I couldn't implement;
 - Log in functionality into the main app.
 - Hashing user passwords in database.